-Trump's pullout of TPP opens way for China
+Trump sinks Asia trade pact, opening the way for China to lead

 Vietnam last week shelved its own ratification of TPP, after Obama abandoned efforts to push it through a lame-duck Congress, while Malaysia has shifted its attention to the RCEP.

+Chinese Vice Premier Wang Yang did not address Trump’s trade rhetoric at the discussion in Washington, but warned that a closing of agricultural trade would be "unacceptable to our farmers."

+"China is one of the most important markets for agricultural exports, accounting for nearly a fifth of U.S. agricultural exports. ...
+On average, every U.S. farmer exports about $12,000 of agricultural products to China” every year, Wang said.

-(Reporting by Ami Miyazaki and Elaine Lies in Tokyo, Kiyoshi Takenaka in Buenos Aires, Tom Westbrook in Sydney, Marius Zaharia in Singapore and Elias Glenn in Beijing.; Writing by William Mallard.
-Editing by Bill Tarrant.)
+Reporting by Ami Miyazaki and Elaine Lies in Tokyo, Kiyoshi Takenaka in Buenos Aires, Tom Westbrook in Sydney, Marius Zaharia in Singapore, Elias Glenn in Beijing and David Lawder in Washington; Writing by William Mallard and David Chance.
+Editing by Bill Tarrant and Jonathan Oatis